lucafoscili/comfyui-lf/README.md

 # LF Nodes

 This repository contains custom nodes that I use in my workflow.
+It's just a side project that I'm developing in my free time while I'm waiting for generations to complete!

 ## Nodes

+### Analysis Nodes (`analysis.py`)

+- **ImageHistogram**: Displays a widget that plots the RGB channels of a photo in tensor format on a line chart.

 ### JSON Nodes (`json.py`)